in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 }
 ```
 Important things to note
- - ```@Repository```: Spring Annotation to indicate that this component handles storing data to a data store.
+ - ```@Repository```: This is a Spring Annotation to indicate that this component handles storing data to a data store.
- - ```@Transactional```: Spring annotation used to simplify transaction management
+ - ```@Transactional```: Spring annotations are used to simplify transaction management.
  - ```@PersistenceContext```: A persistence context handles a set of entities which hold data to be persisted in some persistence store (e.g. a database).
 In particular, the context is aware of the different states an entity can have (e.g. managed, detached) in relation to both the context and the underlying persistence store.
- - ```EntityManager``` : Interface used to interact with the persistence context.
+ - ```EntityManager``` : The interface is used to interact with the persistence context.
- - ```entityManager.persist(user)```: Make user entity instance managed and persistent i.e. saved to database.
+ - ```entityManager.persist(user)```: Make user entity instances managed and persistent, i.e., saved to the database.
- - ```entityManager.createNamedQuery```: Creates an instance of TypedQuery for executing a Java Persistence query language named query.
+ - ```entityManager.createNamedQuery```: It creates an instance of TypedQuery for executing a Java Persistence query language named query.
 The second parameter indicates the type of result.

 Notes from http://docs.oracle.com/javaee/6/api/javax/persistence/EntityManager.html#createNamedQuery(java.lang.String)